Welcome to our Early Years Foundation Stage page.

 COMMUNICATION – we strive for children to be able to communicate effectively and express themselves with confidence, sharing their thoughts, ideas and feelings with the knowledge that they will be listened to and understood.

 ASPIRATION – developmentally appropriate and ambitious planning, responsive to individuals and group dynamics, and an approach which inspires and challenges children’s inquisitive minds is taken by all adults.

 REFLECT – we reflect on our own practice as well as the children’s learning in order to offer the best opportunities and environment.
-Our Rivington Elephants help us to teach the children how to be skilful learners, developing independence, resilience, problem solving skills and how to collaborate.
+We aim to teach the children how to be skilful learners, developing independence, resilience, problem solving skills and how to collaborate.

 EXPERIENCES – we aim for children to gain first-hand experiences to ignite their curiosity and embed their learning.
 We encourage children to independently access resources, develop their own play and ask for help, confident in the knowledge that they can co-construct their own learning environment and opportunities.

 Our whole curriculum is underpinned by our school values: